 There are very few times when teamwork is more frustrating than when you need to make a speedy decision.
 With so many perspectives to manage, reaching a consensus can be slow.
-That’s why decision-making skills are so important in a team environment, especially in collaborative cultures where the manager isn’t always the one with the last word.
+That’s why decision-making is a teamwork skill that’s vital in a team environment, especially in collaborative cultures where the manager isn’t always the one with the last word.

-To get their best work done, team members should be able to listen to other opinions and suggestions with an open mind but then come together collectively to choose the best way forward.
+To get their best work done, people should be able to listen to other opinions and suggestions with an open mind but then come together collectively to choose the best way forward.

 Help your team make decisions:

 - Sometimes a consensus isn’t possible.
 In those cases, who has final say on a project?
 Who’s contributing but not necessarily a key decision-maker?
 Those roles can get murky.
 Use the DACI framework so that your team knows who fits where and is able to make more efficient group decisions.

 - Does your team suffer from decision delay?
 Try setting a deadline for your team to make a choice.
 Psychology says that while deadlines can be stressful, they can also increase focus.

 5. Problem solving

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.” – Albert Einstein